How much does insurance go up with one point?

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about life insurance.
 Our goal is to be an objective, third-party resource for everything life insurance related.
 We update our site regularly, and all content is reviewed by life insurance experts.

-- Moving violations can put one to two points on your license.
+- Moving violations can put one to two points on your license

-- Reckless Driving and DUI/DWI can put three or more points on your driver’s license.
+- Reckless driving and DUI/DWI can put three or more points on your driver’s license.

 If you find yourself worrying about points on your record, you may be asking, “How much does insurance go up with one point on my driver’s license?” or “How much will my car insurance go up with three points?”
 The answer may surprise you.
 The rate increase is not always a direct cause and effect.